oils-for-unix/oils/doc/portability.md

 This is unlike bash, which has its own glob library.

-TODO: `shopt -s dotglob` should give a warning when turned on.

 ### Atomic Assignments

 The signal handler assumes that int and pointer assignments are atomic.
 This